rwxrob/zet/20210818195702/README.md

 to learn such that it will make the most cohesive sense to absolute beginners.
 Of course, I assume people have everything from the *Live Linux Terminal* boost already.
-(You don't realistically have a prayer with this stuff until you can call youself a "Linux terminal native".)
+(You don't realistically have a prayer with this stuff until you can call yourself a "Linux terminal native".)

 You should be able to add the following skills in order:

 1. Grok *Container*
 1. Use `docker` command to pull, run, and push images
 1. Be able to mount volumes and expose networking in docker
-1. Create your own `Dockerfile`images
+1. Create your own `Dockerfile` images
 1. Install Kubernetes `kind` cluster (or other local cluster)
 1. Use and grok `kubectl config`
 1. Grok *Pod*